 The Urban Challenge Programme has offered seven elective courses for master students enrolled at one of the eight partnering universities - Aalto University, Copenhagen Business School, University of Edinburgh, HafenCity Universität, University of Latvia, and Sapienza Università di Roma.
 Each electives has been structured as a 7.5 ECTS accredited, project based intensive and two-four week comparative exchange course in Copenhagen and one of our seven partner cities.

 We will have one last Urban challenge course running in the Spring 2019 at CBS.
 This will be the last course of this program and we will kickstart it with the Urban Challenge conference.
-Information about the course will be available in the end of December.
+You can read more about the course here: https://kursuskatalog.cbs.dk/2018-2019/KAN-CCBLI3002U.aspx. .

 The previous courses covered the following:

 Please scroll down to get to the course descriptions.

 The Edinburgh-Copenhagen Urban Challenge was offered jointly by the University of Edinburgh Business School and Copenhagen Business School to postgraduate students from both universities.
 The course focused on theoretical transdisciplinary teaching with practice-oriented project work led by academic staff from the University of Edinburgh Business School, Copenhagen Business School and The Ecological Sequestration Trust.
 The project was also supported by policy makers and business leaders from Edinburgh and Copenhagen.

 The programme involved bringing together a cohort of students from both business schools to work together for two weeks in total, with one week in each city.